 One of the most basic mechanical tests that can be performed on a material is the tensile test.
 The tensile test is simple to set up and complete and reveals many properties of the material being tested.
 The tensile test is considered to be essentially the opposite of the compression test.

 In general, the tensile test is used to determine the failure or fracture of a sample under load.
-Values that can be measured in tensile testing include, but are not limited to: tensile strength, ultimate strength, elongation, modulus of elasticity, yield strength, Poisson’s ratio, and strain hardening, and the test results reveal the properties of the material when subjected to tensile loading.
+Values that can be measured in tensile testing include but are not limited to: tensile strength, ultimate strength, elongation, modulus of elasticity, yield strength, Poisson’s ratio, strain hardening, and the test results reveal the properties of the material when subjected to tensile loading.

 What are the common tensile test applications?